Leased vs. Financed: Which Gets the $10K Deduction?

 You want to build equity.
 Monthly finance payments build ownership.
 After five years you own an asset worth $15,000 to $25,000 depending on the vehicle.
 Five years of leasing leaves you with zero.

 You qualify for a low interest rate.
-Good credit scores unlock 3% to 5% rates.
-At those rates, the tax deduction covers a significant portion of your interest cost - sometimes 25% or more of total interest paid.
+Good credit scores get you into the 3% to 5% range.
+At those rates, the car loan interest deduction covers a significant portion of your interest cost - sometimes 25% or more of total interest paid.

-The Hidden Costs That Change Leased vs. Financed Comparisons
+Hidden Costs That Change the Leased vs. Financed Comparison

-Monthly payments tell part of the story.
+Monthly payments do not show the full picture.
 These additional costs shift which option actually saves money.

 Acquisition fees run $500 to $1,000 upfront.
 These fees get rolled into the capitalized cost, meaning you pay interest on them through your payment structure.